adlnet/xAPI-Spec/xAPI-Communication.md

 * If the merge is successful, the LRS MUST respond with HTTP status code `204 No Content`.

-* If a Learning Record Producer needs to delete a property, it SHOULD use a PUT request to replace the whole document as described below.
+* If a Learning Record Provider needs to delete a property, it SHOULD use a PUT request to replace the whole document as described below.

 <a name="stateres"/>